2.5 How the price of the house is influenced by neighborhood? XAI methods for interpretation the black box model

 Break Down

 Break down provides a way to show the local importance of variables and the effect of individual values on predictions(Gosiewska and Biecek 2019b).
-The basic idea is to calculate the contribution of variable in prediction of \(f(x)\) as changes in the expected model response given other variables.
+The basic idea is to calculate the contribution of variable in prediction of f(x) as changes in the expected model response given other variables.
 This means that we start with the mean expected model response of the model, successively adding variables to the conditioning.
 Of course, the order in which the variables are arranged also influences the contribution values.

-Figure 2.68 shows the result of using Break Down method from DALEX (Przemyslaw Biecek 2018a) package.
-The variables are ranked in terms of the importance of their impact on the predictions.
-The most important characteristic for both properties is median income.
+.
 Median income is indicative of neighborhood status.
 Residents who earn more are likely to purchase more expensive properties.
 For both observations the influences are strong but opposite, high earnings for the first observation at $83,000 per year have a positive influence.
 In contrast, for property number 2000, earnings around $15 thousand per year are the reason why the model lowers the predicted price.
-Longitude is the second significant feature.
-Average number of rooms and location relative to the ocean was also significant.
-Interestingly, in observation number 2000, the inland location raises the price.
-From the map 2.64, it appears that it is the homes farthest from the ocean that are the cheapest.

 Lime